Engineer. Pilot. Speaker

 Renee is an Aerospace Engineer, an Aviator and a Professional Speaker

-Renee Wootton is an enthusiastic STEM professional, aerospace engineer, and commercial pilot with over a decade of experience in Australian aviation projects, now participating globally.
+Renee Wootton Tomlin is an enthusiastic STEM professional, aerospace engineer, and commercial pilot with over a decade of experience in Australian aviation projects, now participating globally.
 She has held various roles in project engineering, environmental impact, airport services, customer experience, maintenance engineering, aircraft performance, flight operations, network planning, fleet strategy, and people strategy.

 Renee has improved maintenance practices, optimized flight routes, reduced fuel burn, minimized landfill, supported airline pilots, and upgraded military aircraft simulators.
 She worked on the Western Sydney International Airport project and led Qantas Group's First Nations Employment Strategy.
+In 2024, Renee joined LanzaJet as Director, New Market Development, focusing on decarbonizing aviation through Sustainable Aviation Fuel.

 STEM is a creative, innovative and team driven industry, which can be a rewarding career choice for anyone